Lisaaa23/PS6-CreateWeb/README.md

 The Table page: This page tells you what each specific species fall under which of the four major groups.
 Once the audience select a major group, all the data about the species falling under this group will appear as a table to the right.
 Above the table, there is also a calculation of increased total threatened species of your choice from 2000 to 2022.

 ###  Here is the link to the project: https://lisa233.shinyapps.io/PS6_CreateWEB/

+PS: This project took me about two to three days with I'm not sure how many hours.